 Registered East Lansing voters have the opportunity to vote on an East Lansing income tax proposal on August 7, 2018.
-This ELi reader guide provides information about the ballot proposal, including its background.
+This nonpartisan, factual voter guide provides information about the ballot proposal, including its background.

 How do you find out if you can vote, and where?

-For information about how to register to vote, how to vote absentee, where your polling location is, and so forth, visit the dedicated election page of the City Clerk’s office.
-July 9 is the last day to register to vote in this election.
+For information about how to register to vote, how to vote absentee, where your August 7 polling location will be, and so forth, visit the dedicated election page of the City Clerk’s office.
+(July 9 was the last day to register to vote in this election.)

 What is the exact wording of the ballot proposal?